Sumalyo/benchmarkFASER/README.md

 <br>

 ### Decompression On-the-Fly
-Another important requiremnet of the project was to implement support for decompression in a way that would be abstracted from the user.
-The user should not bother about a file containing compressed events or raw events, all the software used for analysis and reconstruction should be compatible with the compressed files.
-For this the loadPayload() method was altered to identify compressed events and decompress events on the fly.
+Another essential requirement of the project was to implement support for decompression in a way that would be abstracted from the user.
+The user should not bother about a file containing compressed events or raw events; all the software used for analysis and reconstruction should be compatible with the compressed files.
+For this, the loadPayload() method was altered to identify compressed events and decompress events on the fly.
 ```C++
  void loadPayload(const uint8_t *data, size_t datasize) {
     std::vector<uint8_t> decompressed_data_vector;